-Our executive officers and directors and entities affiliated with them beneficially own, in the aggregate (including options and warrants exercisable currently or within 60 days of December 31, 2014), approximately 20.4% of our outstanding common stock, and approximately % of our outstanding common stock immediately following the closing of this offering.
+Our executive officers and directors and entities affiliated with them beneficially own, in the aggregate (including options and warrants exercisable currently or within 60 days of September 30, 2015), approximately

+12.9% of our outstanding common stock.
 Our executive officers, directors and affiliated entities, if acting together, could be able to influence significantly all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other significant corporate transactions.
 The concentration of ownership of our common stock may have the effect of delaying, preventing or deterring a change of control of our company, could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our company and may affect the market price of our common stock.
 This concentration of stock ownership may adversely affect the trading price of our common stock due to investors' perception that conflicts of interest may exist or arise.

-There is currently no established trading market for the Warrants and we do not expect that one will develop.
+There is currently no established trading market for the Notes or the Warrants and we do not expect that one will develop.

-The Warrants will not be listed on the NASDAQ Capital Market or any other securities exchange and there currently is no established trading market for the Warrants.
-We do not intend to make a market in the Warrants and do not expect that one will develop.
-Therefore, you may have to hold the Warrants you purchase in this offering until such time, if any, as you wish to exercise the Warrants.
+Neither the Notes or the Warrants will be listed on the NASDAQ Capital Market or any other securities exchange and there currently is no established trading market for the Notes or the Warrants.
+We do not intend to make a market in the Notes or in the Warrants and do not expect that one will develop.
+Therefore, you may have to hold the Note and the Warrant you purchase in this offering until the Note matures or such time, if any, as you wish to convert the Note or exercise the Warrants.

-There must be a current prospectus and state registration in order for you to exercise the Warrants.
+There must be a current prospectus and state registration in order for you to convert the Notes or exercise the Warrants.

-Purchasers of the Units in this offering will be able to exercise the Warrants only if a current prospectus relating to the common stock underlying the Warrants is then in effect and we remain eligible to use such prospectus for primary offerings at the time of exercise, and only if such securities are qualified for sale or exempt from qualification under the applicable securities laws of the states in which the various holders of Warrants reside.
+Purchasers of the Notes and the Warrants in this offering will only be able to convert the Notes or exercise the Warrants if a current prospectus relating to the common stock underlying the Warrants is then in effect and we remain eligible to use such prospectus for primary offerings at the time of exercise, and only if such securities are qualified for sale or exempt from qualification under the applicable securities laws of the states in which the various holders of Warrants reside.
 Although we will attempt to maintain the effectiveness of a current prospectus covering the common stock underlying the Warrants, there can be no assurance that we will be able to do so and we may not be able to maintain our eligibility to use such current prospectus.
 We will be unable to issue common stock to those persons desiring to exercise their Warrants if a current prospectus covering the common stock issuable upon the exercise of the Warrants is not kept effective or we are unable to use a current prospectus or if such shares are neither qualified nor exempt from qualification in the states in which the holders of the Warrants reside.

-A large number of shares may be issued and subsequently sold upon the exercise of the Series A Warrants.
-The sale or availability for sale of these Warrants may depress the price of our Common Stock.
+A large number of shares may be issued and subsequently sold upon the conversion of the Notes and the exercise of the Warrants.
+The sale or availability for sale of these Notes and Warrants may depress the price of our common stock.